Early Years Pupil Premium (EYPP)

 Number of Children eligible for EYPP in 2019/20

-In the autumn term cohort, we have eight children eligible for EYPP funding.
+In the autumn term cohort, there were eight children eligible for EYPP funding.
 This equates to a grant of £890.40.

 The range of need represented in this group includes speech and language delay, focus and attention control, attachment, SEND, confidence issues, and limited pre-school experiences.